Call for Summer 2015 Schedule of Classes

-The optimum number in the old system is referred to in the new system as the Enrollment Capacity.
-As in the past, this item can be used as a tool to control enrollment in course sections.
+The Enrollment Capacity (optimum) can be used as a tool to control enrollment in course sections.
 This item is maintainable by departments and determines when a section is full.
-The maximum number in the old system is referred to in the new system as the Requested Room Capacity.
-This item represents the maximum number of students allowed into the course and serves as a reference when updating the optimum number.
+The Requested Room Capacity (maximum) represents the maximum number of students allowed into the course and serves as a reference when updating the Enrollment Capacity (optimum number).
 Both of these items are initially set up in the Enrollment Cntrl tab of the schedule of classes set up pages.
-After the deadline for submitting schedules, the Enrollment Capacity may continue to be managed by academic departments (but not the Requested Room Capacity) using the Class Enrollment Limits tab of the Update Sections of a Class Page.
+After the deadline for submitting schedules, the Enrollment Capacity may continue to be managed by academic departments using the Class Enrollment Limits tab of the Update Sections of a Class Page.
 Note: The Enrollment Capacity cannot exceed the Requested Room Capacity.

 For departments that require students to see their advisor prior to registration, Service Indicators will be set up.
 We can continue to allow departments to have flexibility in placing advising hold service indicators based on major type (prospective or declared) or classification.
 Please notify the Office of the Registrar as soon as possible if there are any changes to your department policy in regards to advisor holds.

 Advisors will remove the advising hold service indicators for their advisees on the Manage Service Indicator screen.